carwbrown/carwbrown/README.md

 ##  My Projects
 ### <a href="https://github.com/carwbrown/math-facts" target="_blank">Math Facts (2025)</a>

 - App I built for my partner who is a 4th grade teacher.
-Goal is to have 4th graders practice their multiplaction math facts
+The goal is to have 4th graders practice their multiplication math facts
 - Technology Used: Next JS, Tailwind CSS, Daisy UI
 - Deployed to https://multi-ply.netlify.app/